XiaoyiHan6/FSDmethod/README.md

 # Fire and Smoke Detection with Representation of Burning Intensity
-This repository is the official implementation of our paper titled "Fire and Smoke Detection with Representation of Burning Intensity" It includes our coder.
+This repository is the official implementation of our paper titled "Fire and Smoke Detection with Representation of Burning Intensity".
+It includes our Fire and Smoke Detection (FSD) method coder and several General Object Detection (SSD, RetinaNet, Faster RCNN,FCOS).
+We standardized the coding style for easier use.
 The repository will be made available until it is accepted.